Vidyasagar Institute of Mental Health and Neuro Allied Sciences, Nehru Nagar, New Delhi

 Recognising Less Helpful Emotional Patterns

 Family emotional habits form quietly and gradually.
 Over time, they can shape a child’s self-esteem, resilience, and worldview.
-Two common patterns deserve special attention:

 1. Too Much Criticism